G89Cl215/table-de-hash/README.txt

 This module is meant to be part of the larger 42sh project I worked on with 4 other students of the 42 school.
-It allows any subprogram to create, fill, map destroy a hash table.
+It allows any subprogram to create, fill, map and destroy a hash table.

 TO WHOM MIGHT WONDER: Hash tables are data structures that allow users to look
 	up for any given data in constant time.
 They rely on cryptographic hash